rightscale-cookbooks/rs-haproxy/README.md

 This recipe can be used in two different contexts.

 * To attach all existing application servers in the deployment to the corresponding pools served by the HAProxy server.
-This recipe finds the application server in the deployment by querying for the [application tags][Application Server Tags] on the application server.
+This recipe finds application servers in the deployment by querying for the [application tags][Application Server Tags] on the application server.
 Only the application servers whose application name matches one of the pool names in HAProxy are identified and attached to the HAProxy server.
-* To be run as a remote recipe for attaching/detaching single application server from the HAProxy servers.
+* To be run as a remote recipe for attaching/detaching a single application server to/from the HAProxy servers.
 To *attach* a single application server, the server invoking the remote recipe call should set `node['remote_recipe']['application_action']` attribute to `attach` and pass its application name, bind IP address and port, server UUID, and the virtual host name to the HAProxy server.